SabineEmden/SabineEmden.github.io/README.md

 ## Advanced Features

-- [ ] Use Bootstrap 4.
-(The specialization only covered Bootstrap 3.)

-- [ ] Add a Carousel with four images.
+- [X] Add a Carousel with four images.

-- [ ] Add a fixed navbar to the top of the page.
+- [X] Add a fixed navbar to the top of the page.

 - [ ] Add icons to social media links.

 - [ ] Enhance the accessibility of the site using [WebAIM's WCAG 2 Checklist](https://webaim.org/standards/wcag/checklist/).

-- [x] Use git for version control, share my code on GitHub, and use GitHub Pages for hosting.